calvinsilly/Tetrahedral-Interpolation/README.md

 ## TetraAutomater
 ![](TetraAutomater/TetraAutomater_Example_01.gif)

 As the name suggests, matches the 6 colors automatically, given an input and output.
 Can also be used for an inverse operation but not recommended.
-The python library SymPy will be required (found SymPy==1.5 to work correctly, newer versions seem to cause issues due to some change to how the solver works).

 Originally written for MATLAB by [Juanjo Salazar](https://www.juanjosalazar.com/), solution was later translated to python by [Ethan Ou](https://github.com/ethan-ou/) and now an explicit algebraic solution was found using Mathematica, which avoids the use of python and for solving the same system of equations *everytime*.